 Cappadocia is known for it’s cave hotels so when it came to accommodations, I knew I wanted to experience one.

-Contents for Kelebek Cave Hotel: The Butterfly Cave hotel of Cappadocia
+Table of Contents: Kelebek Cave Hotel Review: The Butterfly Cave hotel of Cappadocia

 Cappadocia is a UNESCO region in Turkey and it’s known for it’s rock formations and cave hotels.
 Why cave hotels?…